watertap-org/watertap/docs/technical_reference/costing/watertap_costing.rst

 .. currentmodule:: watertap.costing.watertap_costing

-The WaterTAP costing module contains the costing package with simplified technoeconomic data.
+The WaterTAP costing package contains the costing package with simplified technoeconomic data.
 It inherits all the functionality and parameters of the :ref:`WaterTAPCostingBlockData` base class :ref:`technical_reference/costing/costing_base:Common Global Costing Parameters`.

 Costing Index and Technoeconomic Factors
 ----------------------------------------

-The following technoeconomic factors are specific to the WaterTAP Costing Package
+The following technoeconomic factors are specific to the WaterTAP Costing Package:

 =============================================  ====================  =======================================  ===============  ==============================================================================
                  Cost factor                     Variable                 Name                                 Default Value    Description